 You could potentially say a very similar thing about Krillin.
 Forever living in everyone's shadow: his best friends, the major villains, the monks at the Shaolin temple... he constantly wore some form of uniform right up until the very last battle with Cell.
 Seven years later free from any major battles and embracing the company of his wife and daughter (an arguably enjoying the protection living with a super powerful Android brings) he learnt to loosen up and accept himself.
 Come the Tournament he discards the Turtle and Shaolin uniforms and instead, for the first time in a major fight, wears an unbranded red T-shirt and track pants.

 Muten Roshi's signature move is the Kamehameha.
 In Hawaii therewerefivekingsnamedKamehameha.
-Muten Roshi is always shown on a tropical island wearing Hawaiian shirts, and he hangs out with a turtle.—tussl12
+Muten Roshi lives on a tropical island and has a penchant for wearing Hawaiian shirts, and he hangs out with a turtle.

 "Kame" means turtle.
 Kamehameha roughly means "turtle school attack".